• Skip to primary navigation

 This Cranberry and Biscotti Tiramisù is one of the best among Italian christmas cookies and holiday desserts

-And finally I have to mention a fabulous recipe in Letitia Clark’s new Sardinian cookbook, Bitter Honey: it’s a Saffron Custard and Panettone Pudding.
+And finally I have to mention a fabulous recipe in Letitia Clark’s Sardinian cookbook, Bitter Honey: it’s a Saffron Custard and Panettone Pudding.
 It’s Letitia‘s take on panettone and an amazing dessert to serve over the holidays.
 I plan to serve it New Year’s Eve.

 Panettone Christmas packages